SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 ## CORE ASSERTION

-> Infrastructure may touch text, but must never understand it.
+> **Infrastructure may touch text, but must never understand it.**

+If infrastructure understands, it violates the Constitution.

 ---